 For these reasons, it’s important to always check the quality of demineralized water before using it.

 So, is demineralized water bad for you?
 In short, yes – it can be harmful in the long run.
-Demineralized water has been shown to increase the risk of health problems like osteoporosis and kidney stones.
-It’s also less effective at hydrating the body than regular water, so you may end up feeling thirsty after drinking it.
+Demineralized water has increased the risk of health problems like osteoporosis and kidney stones.
+It’s also less effective at hydrating the body than regular water, so you may feel thirsty after drinking it.

 Demineralized water is a great way to stay hydrated and is used for countless purposes.
 So whether you’re looking for an alternative to traditional tap or bottled water or want to reduce your environmental impact, demineralized water is worth considering.